Ibiza City Guide

 Weather and climate

-Ibiza enjoys a classic Mediterranean climate, characterized by sun-drenched summers and pleasantly mild winters.
-The island is famous for its blue skies, boasting over 300 days of sunshine each year.
+Ibiza enjoys a quintessential Mediterranean climate, characterized by long, sun-drenched summers and mild, clear winters.
+With over 300 days of sunshine annually, the island is a haven for those seeking warmth.

 Loading weather…